 We believe that music enhances the worship experience.
-Under the leadership of our Music Director, William Peek, we enjoy performed music as well as congregational singing.
+Every Sunday we enjoy performed music as well as congregational singing.
 The music we hear and sing varies from week to week.
 On any given Sunday we may hear sacred music, art songs, world music, jazz or broadway tunes.
 We may sing accompanied by piano, guitar, percussion or our historic pipe organ.

 We invite all choral singers to consider joining the Choir of the First Unitarian Church in Brooklyn.
 The Choir sings at almost all Sunday services from September through June.
 Our Palm Sunday Music Service and Christmas Eve Candlelight Music Service are high points of the year.

 The Choir is open to anyone with a pleasing singing voice who is interested in performing great choral music of the past and present, from many sources and traditions.
 The Choir rehearses at 9:00 am every Sunday morning that we perform.
 We hold ten to twelve evening rehearsals each year to prepare for special programs.
 Singing in the choir is a fun and rewarding way to become involved in the church community.

 On June 8, 2014 our longtime music Director, William (Bill) Peek retired from his position with us, but not from his musical career.
 To read more about Bill and see pictures from his final worship service and celebration, click here.

 We are pleased to announce that Adam Podd will be joining First Unitarian in August as Music Director.
 He will play at his first worship service at Homecoming on September 7th.
 Adam studied at the Hartt School of music in Hartford, Connecticut, where he received his Bachelors of Music |...|